We are proud to offer both an accelerated RN to Bachelor of Science in Nursing (BSN) Degree Program and a Master of Science in Nursing (MSN) Program.

 National League for Nursing and as a gerontological nurse with the American

 Welcome to the Department of Nursing and Health and Benedictine University (BenU).
 We understand that you have many options to continue your education and we are delighted that you have chosen to explore completing your degree through BenU.

 As an inclusive academic community we are committed to the academic and professional excellence guided by and reflective of BenU's Catholic and Benedictine identity.
 The BenU Mission Statement notes our dedication to "teaching and learning, scholarship and service, and truth and justice."
 As students and practicing Registered Nurses you understand first-hand the importance of lifelong learning and a life of service to others.

 We are fortunate to have excellent faculty teaching in both the RN to BSN and MSN programs.
-RN to BSN students value the program for the personalized attention provided by faculty and staff, convenience of delivery sites, affordability, and flexibility in meeting the needs of the working adult student.
-RN to BSN courses are offered at various community college locations near the main campus in Lisle, IL and through the branch campus in Springfield, IL.
+RN to BSN students value the program for the personalized attention provided by faculty and staff, convenience of delivery sites, affordability, and flexibility in meeting the needs of the working RN who is seeking to advance within the profession.
+RN to BSN courses are offered at various community college locations in Northern IL, at the main campus in Lisle, and in Central IL through the branch campus in Springfield.
 The 100% online MSN program prepares nurses from across the country for advanced roles as educators and nurse executive leaders.
+MSN students value the faculty engagement, flexibility, ability to interact with professional nurses across the nation, and sense of community created within the online learning environment.
 Both the RN to BSN and MSN programs are accredited by the Commission on Collegiate Nursing Education.